 Even with advances in biotechnology, the circular economy is still a long way off from becoming a reality.
 A lot of the challenges boil down to the idea that the cost of doing bio-based business is higher than business based on fossil fuels.
-Policymakers, therefore, will need to invest big public grants into kickstarting the circular economy.
+Policymakers, therefore, will need to continue investing big public grants into kickstarting the circular economy.

 An equally big responsibility falls on the consumers to demand more bio-based sources from companies and governments.
 “It is the market that will regulate the entry of algal biotechnology onto the everyday market,” Leya said.
 “That’s the good and the bad side of a free market.”

 Achieving sustainability will also involve improving how efficient we are with resources in the first place.
-“I doubt that we can convert our complete industry into a green one, unless we start using fewer resources much more efficiently,” Leya added.
+“I doubt that we can convert our complete industry into a green one unless we start using fewer resources much more efficiently,” Leya added.

-Stein hopes that these movements will deliver practical results that will help bio-based companies to increase their foothold on the market.
 “My biggest hope would be that elements of a circular economy get incorporated into the real industry,” he concluded.
 “This means everything that comes with it: resource efficiency, sustainable energy.
 I’d love to see it.
 And I’m definitely working on it.”

-Images from Shutterstock, Tobias Marschner for Fraunhofer IZI-BB, Felix Jorde
+Cover image from Elena Resko.
+Text images from Shutterstock, Tobias Marschner for Fraunhofer IZI-BB, Felix Jorde